Georgia in the Eurovision Song Contest 2017: Background

 The Georgian national broadcaster, Georgian Public Broadcaster (GPB), broadcasts the event within Georgia and organises the selection process for the nation's entry.
 GPB confirmed their intentions to participate at the 2017 Eurovision Song Contest on 3 October 2016.
 Georgia has selected their entry for the Eurovision Song Contest both through national finals and internal selections in the past.
 In 2016, GPB opted to internally select the Georgian artist while the song was chosen in a national final.
 For their 2017 participation, both the artist and song was selected via a national final.

 Before Eurovision

-Evroviizis erovnul konkurss
+Evroviizis erovnuli konkursi

 GPB opened a public submission from 7 November 2016 until 7 December 2016.
 28 entries were received by the submission deadline, of which three were later withdrawn.
-The twenty-five entries were presented to the public via a special programme on 20 January 2017 at the Philharmonic Hall in Tbilisi, hosted by 2013 Georgian Eurovision entrant Nodiko Tatishvili and Liza Tsiklauri and broadcast on the GPB First Channel as well as online at the broadcaster's website 1tv.ge.
+The 25 entries were presented to the public via a special programme on 20 January 2017 at the Philharmonic Hall in Tbilisi, hosted by 2013 Georgian Eurovision entrant Nodiko Tatishvili and Liza Tsiklauri and broadcast on the GPB First Channel as well as online at the broadcaster's website 1tv.ge.
 The winner, "Keep the Faith" performed by Tako Gachechiladze, was determined upon by the combination of the votes of an international jury (80%) and a public televote (20%).
 The international jury consisted of Tali Eshkoli (television director), Ralf Reinink (journalist), Sacha Jean-Baptiste (staging director) and Borislav Milanov (composer and producer).